US Pressures Sudan into Allowing UN Human Rights Office, More Must Be Accomplished

 10/07/2019 Washington D.C.
 (International Christian Concern) – The United States has the ability play a powerful role in advancing religious freedom, even in one of the most tumultuous and religiously restrictive nations in the world.
 Torn by civil war, regime change, and the implementation of harsh Islamic rule under President Omar al-Bashir, Sudan found itself ranked as the world’s sixth-worst country for religious freedom in Open Door’s World Watch List published earlier this year before the events leading to the regime change and Prime Minister Abdalla Hamdok’s current rule.

-Hamdok’s Minister of Foreign affairs seized the opportunity of the UN General Assembly, held in New York City the week of September 23, to sit down with the UN High Commissioner for Human Rights Michelle Bachelet and sign an agreement to open a UN Human Rights Office in Khartoum, with field offices to be established in four other locations around Sudan.
-Simultaneously, Hamdok called upon the US to remove Sudan from the state sponsor of terrorism list, a candid though not subtle demand that the US accept the presence of a Human Rights Office in his country as evidence of real and lasting change.
+Hamdok’s Minister of Foreign affairs seized the opportunity of the UN General Assembly, held in New York City the week of September 23, to sit down with the UN High Commissioner for Human Rights Michelle Bachelet and sign an agreement to open a UN Human Rights Office in Khartoum.
+The agreement also provided for field offices in four other locations around Sudan.
+Simultaneously, Hamdok called upon the US to remove Sudan from the state sponsor of terrorism list, a candid if not subtle demand that the U.S. accept the presence of a Human Rights Office in his country as evidence of real and lasting change.

 According to Reuters, a senior US official had already said in August that Washington, D.C. would wait to observe the new Sudanese administration’s commitment to human rights before considering removing it from the state sponsor of terrorism list.

 France’s Emmanuel Macron has said that he will hold a conference with Sudan’s creditors but only if the U.S. lifts its sanctions against Sudan.
 This increases the pressure on Hamdok and Sudan to demonstrate to the U.S. that it is committed to real and lasting change on the human rights front.